Inside ‘Woodland Hills Foley,’ a Dance Foley Workflow Built for Musicals

 Kenny Ortega, the director, recorded a wild track of his dancers.
 It was short.
 Only four stomps, recorded wild in a gym.

-The stomps were synced to the beat of the song, not matched to picture.
+Then he noticed something that became the backbone of “Woodland Hills Foley.”
+The stomps were synced to the beat of the song, not matched to the picture.

-“In this way the foley played along with the song and didn’t distract,” he says.
+“In this way, the foley played along with the song and didn’t distract,” he says.
 “Not every footstep was covered or needed to be covered.
 Just covering the bigger action was enough.”

 That was the pivot.